 Sir Michael Stoute’s horses are renowned for improving with age and Dream Of Dreams seems no exception.

-The five-year-old ended 2018 looking fairly exposed (three wins from 19 races) and with a rating of 109 but this term he has taken his form to another level.
+He ended 2018, then four, looking fairly exposed (three wins from 19 races) and with a rating of 109 but in the past two seasons has taken his form to another level.

 The memory of narrow defeats in the past two renewals of the Diamond Jubilee Stakes at Royal Ascot were erased when he deservedly struck in Group 1 company in the 2020 Betfair Sprint Cup at Haydock Park.